Aliases for PCSK2 Gene

 GeneCards Summary for PCSK2 Gene

 PCSK2 (Proprotein Convertase Subtilisin/Kexin Type 2) is a Protein Coding gene.
-Diseases associated with PCSK2 include Polycystic Kidney Disease, Autosomal Dominant and Hyperproinsulinemia.
-Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Peptide hormone metabolism.
+Diseases associated with PCSK2 include Hyperproinsulinemia and Adrenocorticotropic Hormone Deficiency.
+Among its related pathways are Peptide hormone metabolism and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include protein complex binding and endopeptidase activity.
 An important paralog of this gene is PCSK1.

 UniProtKB/Swiss-Prot for PCSK2 Gene

 Involved in the processing of hormone and other protein precursors at sites comprised of pairs of basic amino acid residues.
 Responsible for the release of glucagon from proglucagon in pancreatic A cells.